codebots-dev/codebots/docs/installation.rst

 .. warning::

-   Currently not stable release is available.
+   Currently no stable release is available.
 Check the `from source` installation below.

 ..
 To install codebots, run this command in your terminal: